 But aside from these future improvements, Sling is working for me as a cable replacement.
 It has checked all of the important boxes I listed at the beginning of this journey: my desired local and cable channels, a DVR of significant capacity and all channels and recordings are housed and accessed in one place.
 And Sling is going to save me a lot of money.

-Things can change of course — price hikes, the arrival of a new service in the streaming landscape, dealbreaking technical problems.
+Things can change of course — price hikes, the arrival of a new service in the streaming landscape, dealbreaking technical problems can lead to me paying as much for streaming as by cable bill.
 But for now, Sling is the answer to my cord-cutting dream.

 Dialing my cable company now ….